- Read our review guidelines

 Are you planning on kayaking for long periods of time?
 Or going out in waters below 60 degrees fahrenheit?
-If so, you will probably (and rather wisely) be considering what kind of wetsuit to use.
+If so, you will probably (and rather wisely) be considering what kind of wetsuit to add to your kayaking gear.

 There are countless brands and types of wetsuits available which makes it hard to know what’s best for you.
-But fear not because we’ve scoured the market to find you the best wetsuit for kayaking.
+But fear not because we’ve scoured the market and created a buying guide to find you the best wetsuit for kayaking.

 At A Glance: Wetsuits For Kayaking

 - O’Neill Mens 5/4 mm Epic Full Suit

 - O’Neill Women’s 3/2mm Bahia

 - O’Neill Mens 2mm Superlite Jacket

 What Makes A Good Wetsuit Suitable For Kayaking?